nuffin/cli-rcfiles/README.md

   - use `zprofiles update` command to update repository, no matter which directory your are working in.
 - bash / zsh
   - structured rc files
-  - `clonegit` command, to clone git repositories into sturct local directory.
+  - `clonegit` command, to clone git repositories into sturct local directory. both bash and zsh supported.
 - tmux config file
 - vim config file
+- PowerShell
+  - `Clone-Git` command, to clone git repositories into sturct local directory.

 ## How to use